 It wasn’t her fault.
 That was what Zevara wanted to say.
 She’d done her best, damn it.
 With hundreds of warriors she’d held off thousands.
 Who could ask for more than that?

 But she’d failed, even though she was always going to fail.
 The Watch had never been meant to protect the city from siege.
-They were over four hundred guardsmen in the city that held over ten thousand civilians.
+They were over four thousand in the city that held over eighty thousand civilians.
 They were able to quell fights, catch thieves, stop bandit raids—

 But never an army.
 And especially not an army of the dead.

 How many were there?
-Hundreds.
 Thousands.
+Tens of thousands.
 They kept getting back up.
 The living became the dead, and the dead refused to die.
 Stab wounds didn’t slow them.
 Fire melted their skin but had to crack their bones before they stopped.
 Beheading didn’t slow some skeletons and the Crypt Lords could kill scores before they were brought down.

 If.
 If the walls had been held the Watch would have prevailed.
 If they had held the first few streets instead of fighting in every damned alleyway, they would have held the line.